About the Museum

 • Taking artistic risks.

-For fifty years, the Gorman Museum of Native American Art has been dedicated to the creative expressions of Native American artists and artists of diverse cultures and histories.
+For over fifty years, the Gorman Museum of Native American Art has been dedicated to the creative expressions of Native American artists and artists of diverse cultures and histories.
 The Museum's reputation of artistic excellence is proven by its company of exhibiting artists, including some of the most established Native artists as well as the next generations of emerging Indigenous artists.
 The Gorman Museum is unique for its commitment to exhibiting works by living Indigenous artists, particularly within an educational institution.

-Hulleah J. Tsinhnahjinnie, Director
+Hulleah J. Tsinhnahjinnie, Faculty Director

 tsinhnahjinnie@ucdavis.edu